galaxyproject/training-material/topics/metagenomics/tutorials/mothur-miseq-sop/tutorial.md

 Before we continue, let's remind ourselves what we set out to do.
 Our original question was about the stability of the microbiome and whether we could observe any change in community structure between the early and late samples.

-Because some of our sample may contain more sequences than others, it is generally a good idea to normalize your dataset by subsampling.
+Because some of our sample may contain more sequences than others, it is generally a good idea to normalize the dataset by subsampling.